-Testicular cancer is usually of the germ-cell type and are either seminomas or nonseminomas.
-Nonseminomas include tumors originating from embryonal cells, yolk sac, choriocarcinoma or teratomas.
+Testicular cancer is usually of the germ-cell type and is either seminomas or nonseminomas.
+Nonseminomas include tumors originating from embryonal cells, yolk sac, choriocarcinoma, or teratomas.

-These tumors secrete different hormones such as alpha-fetoprotein, lactate dehydrogenase and beta-human chorionic gonadotropin.
-These biomarkers can be used to establish the diagnosis of a germ-cell tumor, monitor response to treatment and to determine prognosis.
+These tumors secrete different hormones, such as alpha-fetoprotein, lactate dehydrogenase, and beta-human chorionic gonadotropin.
+These biomarkers can be used to diagnose a germ-cell tumor, monitor response to treatment, and determine prognosis.

 Epidemiology of Testicular Cancer

-The annual incidence of testicular cancer is estimated to be about 8,000 in the United States.
-Germ cell tumors compromise 95% of all testicular cancers and fortunately they can be cured in most patients.
+The annual incidence of testicular cancer in the United States is 8,000-10,000 men.
+Approximately 95% of all testicular cancers are comprised of germ cell tumors, which are curable in most patients.

-Testicular germ cell tumors are more common in men aged 15 to 34 years.
-Several risk factors have been linked to testicular cancer, which include a previous history of a germ cell tumor, family history of testicular cancer, cryptorchidism, Klinefelter syndrome and testicular dysgenesis.
+Testicular germ cell tumors are more common in men aged 15-34 years.
+Risk factors include a previous history of a germ cell tumor, a family history of testicular cancer, cryptorchidism, Klinefelter syndrome, and testicular dysgenesis.

 Etiology of Testicular Cancer

-Cryptorchidism, also known as undescended testes, is known to be associated with an increased risk of testicular germ cell tumors.
-The relative risk of developing testicular cancer for patients with previous history of cryptorchidism that was treated after the age of 13 years is estimated to be about 5.4.
+Cryptorchidism, also known as undescended testes, is associated with an increased risk of testicular germ cell tumors.
+The relative risk of developing testicular cancer for patients with a previous history of cryptorchidism who were treated after the age of 13 years is estimated to be about 5.4.

-Another common etiology of testicular cancer is previous history of testicular cancer.
-The risk of developing a testicular germ cell tumor in the contralateral side is increased by 500 fold.
+Another common etiology of testicular cancer is a previous history of testicular cancer.
+These patients have a 500-fold higher risk of developing a testicular germ cell tumor in the contralateral side.

-Klinefelter syndrome and family history of testicular cancer also puts the patient at a significantly high risk of developing testicular tumors emphasizing the importance of a genetic component in the condition.
+A family history of testicular cancer also puts the patient at a significantly higher risk of developing testicular tumors.
+Incidence is low (only 2%) and is seen in first-line family members, emphasizing the importance of a genetic component in the condition.

 Exposure to diethylstilbestrol has been linked to cryptorchidism, which as we pointed above increases the risk of testicular cancer.